 Now that your dual monitor setup is ready to use, it’s time to start experimenting and getting used to the new arrangement.
-Needless to say, you’ll start enjoying the benefits right away.
+You’ll start enjoying the benefits right away.
 But don’t stop there.
-If you want to get even more out of your work setup then take a look at these top tips.
+If you want to get even more out of your work setup then look at these top tips.

-Here’s how you can optimize your dual monitor setup for optimum efficiency and enjoyment.
+Here’s how you can optimise your dual monitor setup for optimum efficiency and enjoyment.

 Make the displays match